StuartLox/trading-bot/docs/README.md

 # Bitcoin Price Prediction
 ## Project Overview

-Aims to predict bitcoin prices, with the primary focus being realtime feature engineering and low latency inference from a live event stream.
+Predict bitcoin prices using deep learning, with the primary focus being realtime feature engineering and low latency inference from a live event stream.

 *Note best practises have not be applied for model training and evaluation components.*
 ## Time Value of Data